mladmax/advent_of_code_2019/README.md

-# advent_of_code_2019
+# Advent of code 2019
-My solutions for the advent of code 2019 puzzles
+My solutions for the https://adventofcode.com/ 2019 puzzles